 - Participate in professional responsibilities/activities for up to four-hour blocks of time with one or two breaks.

-- Move independently to, from, and within the work setting.
+- Be self-sufficient when moving to, from and within the work setting.

-- Effectively implement necessary treatment plan appropriate for the patient, including use of materials/instrumentation and data collection.
+- Effectively implement necessary treatment plan/lesson plan. including use of materials/instrumentation and data collection.

-- Provide a safe environment for others in responding quickly to emergency situations including fire, choking, etc., and in application of universal precautions (standardized approach to infection control).
+- Provide a safe environment for others in responding quickly to emergency situations including fire, medical and environmental (e.g. weather related) emergencies and in applying universal precautions (standardized approach to infection control).

-- Make accurate judgments about speech and/or acoustic signals (requirements might vary for students in the EDHH program).
+- Make accurate judgments about speech and/or acoustic signals.

 Behavioral and Social Attributes:

-- Maintain composure and emotional stability in demanding situations.
+- Maintain composure and emotional objectivity in demanding situations.

-- Communicate effectively with people in person, by phone, and in written form by considering the communication needs and cultural values of the listener (requirements might vary for students in the EDHH program).
+- Communicate effectively and appropriately with people in person, by phone, and in written form by considering the communication needs and cultural values of the listener.

 - Understand and respect supervisory authority.

-- Maintain appropriate professional behavior, including punctuality and regular attendance.
+- Maintain appropriate professional behavior, including punctuality, regular attendance and prompt completion of responsibilities.

-- Demonstrate compassion, integrity, interest, and motivation in delivering professional services to other individuals.
+- Demonstrate compassion, integrity and motivation in delivering professional services.

 - Solve clinical problems through critical analysis.